-Stock options receive a beneficial tax treatment, with an upfront taxation on the lump sum value of the options and in principle no taxation at exercise or, at a later stage, alienation of the shares obtained through exercising the option.
+Provided certain conditions are met, stock options receive a beneficial tax treatment, with (i) an upfront lump-sum taxation calculated on the basis of the value of the underlying shares upon grant and (ii) no taxation at exercise or upon alienation of the shares obtained through exercising the options (see however increased awareness around ratchet shares/sweet equity instruments).
 In addition, stock options granted to employees are, under certain circumstances, exempt from social security contributions.
-This is a double advantage: no employer contributions (+/- 30% uncapped) nor employee contributions (13,07% uncapped) need to be paid with respect to this type of management incentive plans.
+This is a double advantage: no employer contributions (+/- 27% uncapped) nor employee contributions (13,07% uncapped) need to be paid with respect to this type of management incentive plans.

 The stock options regime is often set up in an international context, leading to possible mismatches and double taxation in the absence of a proper international structuring.
-The preferential tax regime applicable to stock options is different for free shares, restricted stock (units) or phantom shares, for which taxation occurs at the actual acquisition of the shares or the payment of an equivalent cash amount.
-Taxes are in this case due on the actual share value at the moment of acquisition.
+The preferential tax regime applicable to stock options is different from free shares, restricted stock (units) or phantom shares, for which taxation occurs at vesting (based on the value of said shares upon that date).
 Furthermore, unlike stock options, these incentive schemes are not exempt from social security contributions.
-In principle, no personal income tax is due on capital gains on shares held by

-Belgian resident individuals (subject to the increased awareness around ratchet shares/shares with a sweetequity component as briefly described under question 12), while dividends and interest received are taxed at a flat rate of 30%.
+In principle, no personal income tax is due on capital gains on shares held by Belgian resident individuals (subject to the increased awareness around ratchet shares/shares with a sweetequity component as briefly described under question 12), while dividends and interest received are taxed at a flat rate of 30%.